The Benefits of Chia Seeds

 Chia seeds have been making an appearance in recipes and medicine for centuries.
 From the Aztecs to the Mayans, chia seeds have long been treasured for their natural energy-boosting qualities.
 Chia was even believed to have supernatural powers – in fact, in Mayan, the word “chia” actually means “strength.”

 Chia seeds are also packed with fiber, another inflammation-reducing quality.
-Fiber can also help lower cholesterol and aide in digestion.
+Fiber can also help lower cholesterol and aid indigestion.

 With these credentials, it’s no surprise that health food lovers have found ways to incorporate this powerful seed into our modern diets and lifestyles.
 Having almost no flavor, chia seeds are an easy addition to a wide range of foods (and drinks).